 5. Lalbagh Fort

 Situated in old Dhaka, Lalbagh Fort is one of the most known architectural features left by the Mughal empire in Bangladesh.
 The third son of Aurangzeb, Mohammed Azam established this fort in 1678.
 The huge area of the palace is beautifully adorned with numerous decorative plants.
-There are different sections of this fort, such as the tomb of Pari Bibi, the residence of the governor Shaista Khan, the mosque, the secret tunnels, etc.
+There are different sections of this fort, such as the tomb of Pari Bibi, the residence of governor Shaista Khan, the mosque, the secret tunnels, etc.

 6. The National Memorial